adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Sign up for Identity Theft Monitoring.
 There are a number of services offered that you can Google.
 I personally use [Civic](https://www.civic.com).
 * [ ] Stop getting prescreened offers of credit.
 [You can learn more about prescreened offers of credit here](https://www.consumer.ftc.gov/articles/0497-credit-freeze-faqs).
 The FTC recommends this service for opting-out, aptly named [OptOutPrescreen.com](https://www.optoutprescreen.com/?rf=t).
 * [ ] These guys have GARBAGE websites.
 So you'll probably need to get live phone support.
 Equifax: Call 888-202-4025 and select option 6.
 Experian: Call 714-830-7000, press 2 (the business line option), then ask for live help.
 TransUnion: 800-916-8800.

+## Crypto
+* [ ] MetaMask users: be aware of these risks: [6 Ways a Site Can Attack your MetaMask](https://blog.hellobloom.io/6-ways-a-site-can-attack-your-metamask-190e6651e400)